polkadot-fellows/RFCs/text/0050-fellowship-salaries.md

 Note that these are the maximum amounts; members may choose to take a passive (lower) level.
 On the other hand, more people will likely join the Fellowship in the coming years.

+### Updates

+Updates to these levels, whether the asset used or the amount, shall be done via RFC.

 ## Drawbacks

 By not using DOT for payment, the protocol relies on the stability of other assets and the ability